vishwa8333/Interview/02-git/05-git-fetch-vs-pull-demo.md

 $git merge 1299948f9d908e77d81539165de36011f1080e21 ##by using commit ID we can merge that particular commit

-$git merge remote/origin/updateDescription  ## also you can run on branch also
+$git merge remote/updateDescription  ## also you can run on branch also, example if there are 4 commits made. then all 4 commits will be pushed

+$ git pull origin updateDescription
+# Fetches the latest changes from the "updateDescription" branch on the remote
+# repository and then merges those changes into the current local branch.
+# In simple terms: git pull = git fetch + git merge